not-a-bird/steem-bash/README.md

 Gets the current rate in STEEM for each million vesting shares.
 This is useful in computing the SP for a given user.

+ * get_currency
+Gets the price for a given crypto currency from cryptocompare.com.

+ * get_steempower_for_vests
+Gets the steem power based for an input number of vesting shares.

 # Requirements

 Uses the following programs in addition to Bash: